lucas-streanga/Assembler-Project/README.md

 and will be ignored.
 Whitespace is ignored as well.
 Capitalization is ignored in everything except string literals.
 All operations must seperate the operands and the opcode with a **:**.
 The first two characters of the operation may be used for a conditional, and the last character may be used for S, if the flags should be set.
 Literals in operations must be prefaced with a **#**.
+Labels may be specified with the **.** prefix to some name, and labels may be used with branches.
+The address of the labels used in branching is PC-relative and computed at assembly time.
 The label *.data* must be used to indicate data that is not instructions.
 In the data sections, literals do not require **#**, but string literals must be contained in quotations (**"**) and a null-terminator (character 0) will always be appended to them.